What is an aneurysm?

 The U.S. Preventive Services Task Force (USPSTF), which sets screening guidelines for a wide range of conditions, states there is not enough evidence to advise AAA screening for women aged 65 to 75 years with a history of smoking or a family history of AAA.
 Talk with your doctor about whether you are a candidate for AAA screening based on your age and other risk factors.
 The USPSTF guideline states:

 - For brain aneurysms, individuals with a personal or family history of brain aneurysm or hemorrhagic stroke may be candidates for screening.
 People with certain genetic syndromes that increase the risk of aneurysm, such as Marfan syndrome, may also be candidates.

 The benefits of aneurysm screening may not outweigh the risks, such as additional invasive testing procedures and surgery to treat the aneurysm.
 Discuss the benefits and risks of aneurysm screening with your healthcare provider, in the context of your personal risk factors and potential outcomes if you were to be diagnosed with an aneurysm.

 How is an aneurysm treated?

-Some types of aneurysms that are small or not life threatening may be carefully watched by a doctor or health care provider.
+Doctors often take a wait-and-see approach to small aneurysms that are not life-threatening.
 Such observation requires regular medical care and testing.
-Ultrasound imaging is used to monitor potential growth of the aneurysm.
+Doctors use imaging tests to monitor potential growth of aneurysms.
 The decision of whether to perform surgery requires balancing the risk of surgical complications against the risk of complications from the aneurysm itself.